 Locate the fourth intercostal space [1] and use small forceps to make a small, superficial puncture, taking care to avoid the internal organs [2-TXT].

 SCOPE: Shot of 4th intercostal space Videographer: Important step

+Editorial Note: the first few takes did not have a good view of these muscles in relevance to the ribs.
+Later takes (take 3 and beyond) had this more clearly visible.

 SCOPE: Puncture being made Videographer: Important step TEXT: Proper anatomical incision positioning essential for heart access